VarunGumma/IndicTransToolkit/README.md

 # IndicTransToolkit

 ## About
-The goal of this repository is to provide a simple, modular, and extendable toolkit for [Rotary-IndicTrans2](https://huggingface.co/collections/prajdabre/indictrans2-rope-6742ddac669a05db0804db35) and [IndicTrans2](https://huggingface.co/collections/ai4bharat/indictrans2-664ccb91d23bbae0d681c3ca) series of models and be compatible with the HuggingFace models released.
-Please refer to the `CHANGELOG.md` for latest developments.
+- The goal of this repository is to provide a simple, modular, and extendable toolkit for [Rotary-IndicTrans2](https://huggingface.co/collections/prajdabre/indictrans2-rope-6742ddac669a05db0804db35) and [IndicTrans2](https://huggingface.co/collections/ai4bharat/indictrans2-664ccb91d23bbae0d681c3ca) series of models and be compatible with the HuggingFace models released.
+- Please refer to the `CHANGELOG.md` for latest developments.

 ## Pre-requisites
  - `Python 3.10+`
+ - A `Linux` based environment (This toolkit is not meant/built/tested for `Windows` as of now).

 ## Configuration
  - Direct installation: